rheslip/4HPico-DSP-Sketches/4HPico_SMF_Drums/readme.md

 Syncing MIDI playback to the external clock is a bit tricky.
 A clock interrupt measures the external clock period.
 The MIDI file provides a pulse per quarter note value, and the timing between note on events is based on this PPQN value.
 A bit of math converts clock period, PPQN and event time into microseconds between events, which is what the note interrupt uses to schedule itself.

 There were a number of issues that had to be worked out - handling the reset input, clock starting and stopping and syncing the overall MIDI loop playback.
 The reset line is level sensitive and when high it just keeps resetting the internal clock counter and a couple of other flags.
 When reset goes low and clock starts, playback begins.
-The clock interrupt kicks off the first note Alarm interrupt which in most cases happens immediately i.e. there is usually a bass drum hit on the first beat.
+The clock interrupt kicks off the first note Alarm interrupt which in most cases happens immediately i.e. there is usually a drum hit on the first beat.

 Playback of MIDI notes is done in the note Alarm interrupt.
 Once its running this interrupt sends MIDI messages to the second core and schedules the next note on event as another Alarm interrupt.
 Note off events are not used - we just let the drum samples play till they end.

 Playback of notes continues till the last note on event in the MIDI loop.
 When the last note on event in the loop is sent, the note interrupt handler stops rescheduling itself and raises a loop sync flag.
-When the clock interrupt handler sees the loop sync flag active it waits for the clock counter to roll over modulo 16 or 1 bar, then it starts the playback loop again.
-The implication is that all MIDI loops should be a multiple of 16 clocks or 1 bar.
+When the clock interrupt handler sees the loop sync flag active it waits for the clock counter to roll over modulo 16 (1 bar), then it starts the playback loop again.
+The implication is that all MIDI loops should be a multiple of 16 clocks.
 Other time signatures could probably be handled by changing the clock counter modulus, but so far it works with every drum loop I've found.

 Seems simple but it took a lot of head scratching and experimenting to get note playback to stay in perfect sync.
 Its actually not perfect because some interrupt latency does accumulate but its very small relative to the external clock period.
 Testing shows it stays in sync to 250bpm or so.
 There are other considerations as well e.g. the 2nd core has to poll the interprocessor FIFO very frequently so it doesn't fill and block the first core while its processing the playback interrupt.

 Then there was the issue of mapping MIDI notes to samples.
-If you don't map samples automatically what gets played back is generally a cacophony and it can be hard to map the samples by ear based on a pattern you hear.
+If you don't map samples automatically what gets played back is generally a cacophony and it can be quite hard to map the samples by ear based on the pattern you hear.
 Hence the recommended use the General MIDI drum files and naming samples with their General MIDI note numbers - see the docs at the top of the sketch for how to do this.
 When the sketch makes the initial sample selections for you it makes using it so much easier!

+I initially tried to do the clock measurement and playback in loop() but the latency builds up over time and it would fall just a bit out of sync after 16 or 20 bars.
+Interrupts made the note event and clock timing much more precise.
 Its probably the most complex Arduino app I've ever written in terms of critical real time processing.